 A summary of the evidence will be included as part of the Committee Report, which is published five days before the Rights of Way Committee meeting at which the DMMO application will be considered.
 The Council may be able to provide an outline of the evidence at an earlier date, subject to the Data Protection Act.

 Contact information:

-Tel: 08449 80 80 80 (Monday to Friday: 8am to 8pm, Saturday: 8am to
+Tel: 0300 500 80 80

-12 noon).
+(Monday to Friday: 8am to 6pm).

-Email: enquiries@nottscc.gov.uk Website: www.nottinghamshire.gov.uk may vary.
+Email: countryside.access@nottscc.gov.uk Website: www.nottinghamshire.gov.uk

 Minicom: 01623 434993